Nevada Medicaid for Seniors & Long-Term Care

 • Supported living arrangements for adults with disabilities

-HCBS waiver programs in Nevada have limited slots.
-There may be waiting periods.
+HCBS waiver programs in Nevada have limited slots and there may be waiting periods.
 Contact ADSD at (702) 486-3545 (southern Nevada) or (775) 687-4210 (northern Nevada) to apply for HCBS services or ask about wait times.

 Nursing facility coverage

 Nevada Medicaid covers skilled nursing facility care for seniors who meet clinical and financial criteria.
-Clinical eligibility requires a documented need for skilled nursing care — typically assessed through a standardized instrument.
+Clinical eligibility requires a documented need for skilled nursing care, typically assessed through a standardized instrument.
 Financial eligibility means income and countable assets fall within the program's limits.

 Once approved, Medicaid pays the nursing home directly.
-The resident contributes most of their monthly income toward the cost of care — typically all income minus a personal needs allowance (which varies by state but is often $30–$50 per month).
+The resident contributes most of their monthly income toward the cost of care — typically all income minus a personal needs allowance, which is $163/month in Nevada, well above the $30/month federal minimum.
 Medicaid covers the gap.
+If income exceeds the institutional Medicaid limit, Nevada may use a "Miller Trust" (qualified income trust) arrangement to route excess income through a trust account, making the person financially eligible.

-Spousal protections
+Spousal protections and estate recovery

 What long-term care Medicaid typically covers